d1024choi/HLSTrajForecast/README.md

 # The official implementation of "Hierarchical Latent Structure for Multi-Modal Vehicle Trajectory Forecasting" accepted to ECCV22.
 ![](GIF/HLS.gif)

+## Note

++ [22/08/01] The distributed training activated by the argument "args.multi_gpu" is deprecated.
+Please ignore it when training.

 ## Setup

 + **Dataset** : Create folders 'preprocessed_dataset/2sec_6sec' and 'preprocessed_dataset/2sec_3sec' in